abraunegg/onedrive/.github/ISSUE_TEMPLATE/bug_report.md

 **Note:** If curl version is >= 7.62.0 please generate a full debug log as per [https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support](https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support) and email to support@mynas.com.au

-Once the full degug log has been generated & emailed, please retry your sync by adding `--force-http-1.1`.
-If this is successful, please advise in issue ticket that `--force-http-1.1` was sucessful in resolving your issue.
+Once the full debug log has been generated & emailed, please retry your sync by adding `--force-http-1.1`.
+If this is successful, please advise in issue ticket that `--force-http-1.1` was successful in resolving your issue.

 **To Reproduce**
 Steps to reproduce the behavior if not causing an application crash: